RadiantLabs/microgrid-appliance-analysis/README.md

 ## TODO Medium
 - Combined table does not update when switching appliance
+- Speed up calculations by manually creating a multigrid component.
+Update only the calculated columns with no merging.
+That will save ~1second per update
 - Add Sentry logging
 - Use forceUpdateGrids() for HOMER table
 - Create a better error for when a file isn't found (currently it's found in the csv parsing step and things the rows aren't correct)